 Maintain Regular Updates: Keep your software and security systems updated to patch vulnerabilities that bots may exploit.

-Implement Rate Limiting: Limit the number of requests an IP address can make in a given time frame to thwart scraping attempts.
+Implement Rate Limiting: Limit the number of requests an IP address can make.
+This restriction is within a given time frame.
+The goal is to thwart scraping attempts.

 Hire An IT Professional: Bots are tricky.
-IT companies deal with them regularly and have advanced solutions that can help eliminate these annoying and dangerous issues for you.
+IT companies handle them regularly.
+They have advanced solutions that can help eliminate these annoying and dangerous issues for you.

-The impact of bad bots on business owners can be significant and lead to financial losses, reputational damage and legal complications.
-If you’re worried about bad bots causing a problem for your organization, schedule a FREE 15-Minute Discovery Call and we’ll help figure out where your company is vulnerable and how you can protect yourself and your business today.
+The impact of bad bots on business owners can be significant.
+They can lead to financial losses, reputational damage, and legal complications.
+If you’re worried about bad bots causing a problem for your organization, schedule a FREE 15-Minute Discovery Call.
+We’ll help figure out where your company is vulnerable.
+We’ll also show you how you can protect yourself and your business today.
 Click here to book now.